 During the reporting period, senior FOIA staff in OMD and OGC met regularly with senior bureau and office staff to discuss and resolve any backlogged FOIA requests.
-Senior agency FOIA staff have also recently adopted a more proactive approach to resolving backlogged requests, including engaging with requesters directly to facilitate dialogue regarding any backlogged requests.
-We also emphasize that the agency continues to process the vast majority of initial FOIA requests within 20 business days.
+Senior agency FOIA staff have also employed proactive approaches to resolving backlogged requests, including engaging with requesters directly to facilitate dialogue regarding any backlogged requests and consolidating requests, if appropriate, to facilitate more efficient processing.